mrklingon/Star-Traveler/README.md

 * StarTravel.py - main code
 * universe.py - helper module
-* StarTravel.hex - micro:bit binary that can beloaded
+* StarTravel.hex - micro:bit binary that can be loaded to a micro:bit (V2 only)